cncf/tag-security/README.md

 ## Objective

-STAG facilitates collaboration to discover and produce resources that enable secure access, policy control, and safety for operators, administrators, developers, and end-users across the cloud native ecosystem.
+The CNCF Security Technical Advisory Group facilitates collaboration to discover and produce resources that enable secure access, policy control, and safety for operators, administrators, developers, and end-users across the cloud native ecosystem.

 ## Background

-“Cloud Native” is open source cloud computing for applications — a complete trusted toolkit for modern architectures.
-There are multiple projects which address key parts of the problem of providing access controls and addressing safety concerns.
-Each of these adds value, yet for these technical solutions to be capable of working well together and manageable to operate they will need a minimal shared context of what defines a secure system architecture.
+Cloud Native describes the building, deploying, and operating of modern applications in cloud computing environments, typically using open source.
+This complex ecosystem composed of different open source projects presents an increasingly complicated technology risk landscape.
+While there are several projects in the cloud native ecosystem that address trust, safety, and security in the dynamic interplay between the different layers of infrastructure and application services, the technological shift demands application and information security be rethought through the lens of developer experience as close to applying software engineering to design for security considerations in the effort to safeguard an integrated cloud native ecosystem as a whole.

 ## Vision

-There is a future where operators, administrators and developers feel confident creating new cloud native applications.
-They use cloud technologies with clear understanding of risks and the ability to validate that their security policy decisions are reflected in deployed software.
+We believe in a future where the probability and impact of attacks, breaches, and compromises are significantly reduced.
+Where the most common risks of today are not just mitigated but made implausible.
+We believe developers and operators can be empowered to understand better and be reassured by the posture of the systems they build and run through the informed use of cloud technologies with clear understanding of responsibility and risks and the unlocked ability to validate that their architectural intent meets compliance and regulatory objectives.

-We envision that there could exist an ecosystem of tools that can simplify the experience of cloud native operators, administrators and developers, including:
+There is a growing ecosystem of tools that promises to unlock developer productivity and operational efficiency.
+We strive to fulfill the human side of the sociotechnical equation to acceleration and attain that promise including:

-1. System security architecture that understands and accommodates the ever growing heterogeneity of systems and provides a framework to protect resources and data while servicing their users.
+1. Consumable system security architectures that account for the ever growing heterogeneity of systems and provides a framework to protect resources and data while servicing their users.
-2. Common vocabulary and open source libraries that make it easy for developers to create and deploy apps that meet system security requirements.
+2. Common lexicon and open source libraries that make it easy for developers to create and deploy apps that meet system security requirements.
 3. Common libraries and protocols that enable people to reason about the security of the system, such as auditing and explainability features.